Gambling in Maine

-Legal forms of gambling in the U.S. state of Maine include parimutuel wagering on horse races, the Maine Lottery, two casinos, and charitable gaming.
+Legal forms of gambling in the U.S. state of Maine include parimutuel wagering on horse races, sports betting, the Maine Lottery, two casinos, and charitable gaming.

 Horse racing

-Parimutuel wagering on harness racing is permitted at the state's two racetracks, Scarborough Downs in Scarborough and Hollywood Casino Hotel & Raceway in Bangor.
-Brief harness racing meets of up to nine days each also occur at nine agricultural fairs throughout the state, from July to October, with wagering allowed.
+Parimutuel wagering on harness racing is permitted at the state's two racetracks, Hollywood Casino Hotel & Raceway in Bangor and Cumberland Fairgrounds in Cumberland.
+Brief harness racing meets of up to eight days each also occur at six agricultural fairs throughout the state, from July to October, with parimutuel wagering offered.

-Wagering is also offered at four off-track betting parlors around the state.
+Wagering is also offered at three off-track betting parlors located in Lewiston, Sanford, and Waterville, and by advance-deposit wagering through a single licensed provider.

 Casinos

 Maine law allows two casinos: Hollywood Casino in Bangor and Oxford Casino in Oxford.
-The two casinos had a total annual net gaming revenue of $132 million as of 2016.
+The two casinos had a total annual net gaming revenue of $165 million as of 2022.

 Slot machines at horse tracks were approved in a statewide referendum in 2003, but were rejected by voters in the city of Scarborough, leading to Bangor having the only permitted casino.
 The casino in Oxford was approved by a statewide referendum in 2010.
 The racino law was amended the following year to allow table games at Bangor.

+Sports betting

+Maine enacted legislation authorizing sports betting in 2022.
+Under the new law, the right to offer mobile sports betting was granted exclusively to Maine's federally recognized tribes.
+Tribes will be able to partner with third parties to operate their online sportsbook platforms, but would still have to retain a significant portion of the overall revenue.
+Retail sports betting will also be permitted in person at Maine's two commercial casino locations as well as at licensed racetracks and off-track betting facilities.